 All prescription and non-prescription medication to be given during the school day must be accompanied by a completed Medication Administration Request Form and/or written request signed and dated by the parent/guardian and turned in to the school nurse.
-Physician orders for medication are valid only for the current school year.
+Physician orders for medication are only valid for the current school year and must be renewed each new school year.

 1. Prescription or non-prescription medications that need to be taken at school for 10 consecutive school days or less: